SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 \subsubsection{Gaining Privilege Escalation}

+Various rowhammer attacks break different forms of memory isolation on different microarchitectures with the goal of achieving privilege escalation.
+These attacks are discussed based on their targeted privilege software.

-\mypara{Targeting browser} A browser sandbox provides a browser-controlled environment where an untrusted program is running with restricted permissions, separating untrusted code from trusted code within the same process.
+\mypara{Targeting browser} A sandbox provides a browser-controlled environment where an untrusted program is running with restricted permissions, separating untrusted code from trusted code within the same process.
 There are five attacks that have leveraged a malicious program to break the sandbox environment and gain privilege escalation.
 Among them, one uses native code and four are based on JavaScript code.

 Google native client provides a sandboxing environment to run validated instructions from mainstream architectures such as x86 and ARM.
-Seaborn et al.~\cite{seaborn2015exploiting} are the first to demonstrate a Chrome sandbox escape.
+Seaborn et al.~\cite{seaborn2015exploiting} demonstrate a Chrome sandbox escape.
 Particularly, a malicious native client program uses bit flips to corrupt opcodes of validated instructions and turns {them} into unsafe ones, enabling arbitrary calls of host OS's \texttt{syscalls}.
-Gruss et al.~\cite{rowhammerjs} perform the first attack to escape a Firefox browser by crafting JavaScript code in a website and corrupting page tables through bit flips.
+Gruss et al.~\cite{rowhammerjs} escape a Firefox browser by crafting JavaScript code in a website and corrupting page tables through bit flips.
 SMASH~\cite{de2021smash} corrupts metadata of a JavaScript \texttt{ArrayBuffer} and compromises the latest Firefox browser of 2021.
-Bosman et al.~\cite{bosman2016dedup} are the first to compromise a Microsoft Edge browser through rowhammer.
+Bosman et al.~\cite{bosman2016dedup} compromise a Microsoft Edge browser through rowhammer.
 They abuse the page deduplication feature to craft counterfeit JavaScript \texttt{Uint8Array} objects and corrupt the objects with bit flips, resulting in an arbitrary read/write primitive within the browser.
-GLitch~\cite{frigo2018grand} is the first rowhammer attack originating from integrated graphics processing unit (GPU) on a mobile platform, which corrupts elements of JavaScript \texttt{ArrayObject} and escapes a Firefox sandbox.
+GLitch~\cite{frigo2018grand} is an attack against integrated graphics processing unit (GPU) on a mobile platform, which corrupts elements of JavaScript \texttt{ArrayObject} and escapes a Firefox sandbox.

-\mypara{Targeting memcached server application} A memcached server application allows a remote client process to send network packets directly into a specified memory region, the so-called remote DMA (RDMA).
-Throwhammer~\cite{tatar2018throwhammer} is the first attack that uses RDMA-enabled NIC to compromise the entire memcached server application with arbitrary write and code execution.
-It abuses the memcached item allocation policy to corrupt memcached items by simply issuing network packets without requiring any local code execution
+\mypara{Targeting memcached server application} A memcached server application allows a remote client to send network packets directly into a specified memory region, i.e., remote DMA (RDMA).
+Throwhammer~\cite{tatar2018throwhammer} uses RDMA-enabled NIC to compromise the entire memcached server application with arbitrary write and code execution.
+It abuses the memcached item allocation policy to corrupt memcached items by simply issuing network packets without requiring any local code execution.